 We rented a car in Thailand!
 I thought it was a very bad idea at first.
 How can you drive a car here?
 It’s hard to drive a scooter in this traffic… But M. was determined and we decided to give it a try.

-After visiting the White Temple we set off to the Phu Chi Fa Forest Park.
+After visiting the White Temple and the Black House in Chiang Rai, we set off to the Phu Chi Fa Forest Park.
 Someone had said it was incredible, the GPS said it was only 2 hours drive from Chiang Rai, and my friends said it was going to be an adventure.
 And adventure it was.
 Mostly because only M, who was our driver, could read a map.
-I was sitting in the passenger seat, clenching to my phone and praying that the remaining 20% of the battery I had left, will last until we reach the destination.
+I was sitting in the passenger seat, clenching to my phone and praying that the remaining 20% of the battery I had left will last until we reach the destination.
 My friends’ phones were in the same situation.
 The GPS worked slowly, confusing us all.

 I really tried to navigate… I really did.